 Required Landlord Disclosures in Florida

 A Florida tenant has a right to be provided with certain disclosures prior to renting a property.
-The following is the information you must provide to any applicant who’s shown interest in renting your unit.
+The following is the information you must provide to any applicant who’s shown interest in renting your premises.

 Lead-Based Paint